-Allergies which are common in eczema are; dairy proteins, eggs, soy products, nuts, peanuts, gluten, fish, shellfish.
+Allergies that are common in eczema are; dairy proteins, eggs, soy products, nuts, peanuts, gluten, fish, and shellfish.

 This blog post was brought to you and your bub with love and care by Julia and the itchy baby co. team x

 Disclaimer: Information provided is of a general nature only and you should always consult your medical professional.